-Both borax and vinegar are amazing cleaners and the mixture will ease cleaning the kitchens, stove, countertops, tables, and many other surfaces of the house.
+Both borax and vinegar are amazing cleaners and the mixture will ease the cleaning of the kitchens, stove, countertops, tables, and many other surfaces of the house.

-Rust and borax do not share a good bond.
-Borax is reactive against rust and removes it.
-So you can use borax to remove rust from your pans, metals, appliances, tiles or almost any other thing which has caught rust.
+Borax is an amazing rust remover.
+So you can use borax to remove rust stains from your pans, tiles, or almost any other thing that has caught rust.

 Do you clean your brushes and combs the hard way? i.e Scrubbing it away using some detergent.
-Why go the hard way when it is actually very easy to clean your brushes and combs filled with dirt, and massive tangles of hair.
+Why go the hard way when it is very easy to clean your brushes and combs using borax.

-Just fill a mug or some container with warm water and add 2 Tbsp of borax and some dish soap to it.
-Put in the brushes and combs to be cleaned and wet them properly by shaking them and stirring them.
-Leave it to soak for at least 30-45 minutes.
-Then rinse.
-Your combs and brushes are shiny clean without scrubbing.
+Just fill a mug with water and add two tablespoons of borax and some dish soap to it.
+Soak in the brushes and combs to be cleaned and wet them properly.
+Leave them to soak for at least 30-45 minutes.
+Rinse.

 Borax is a multi-purpose cleaner and works well in cleaning your refrigerator.

 So, your kid got creative on the wall again?
-Don’t worry, you can easily get back the old shine of your wall.
-All you need to do is to just mix 1 Tbsp borax with a cup of warm water and apply it on the wall to remove pencil and crayon marks.
+Don’t worry, you can easily get back the old shine of your wall using just borax.
+All you need to do is just mix 1 Tbsp borax with a cup of warm water and apply it on the wall to remove pencil and crayon marks.

 Note: Before using it on the stain, make sure that the paint doesn’t come off by testing it on some region of the wall.

-Make a borax paste by mixing 2 Tbsp of lemon juice in ½ a cup of borax.
+Make a borax paste by mixing 2 Tbsp of lemon juice with 2 tbsp of powdered borax.
 Scrub the stains on the sink using a cloth or sponge dipped in this paste.
-Rinse with warm water and get a clean shining stainless sink in no time.
+Rinse with water and get a clean and shining sink in no time.